brunny-eth/personal-website-project/README.md

 i'll also use this README to track progress

+#### 10-09-2024

+Changed the 'blog and reading recommendations' to just have the blog; added reading recommendation to 'hobbies'.
+Tried working with Claude to fix a CSS bug but Claude was just making me do overcomplicated stuff so gave up for the night.

+(Realized i forgot to update this README yesterday even though i worked on this project)

 #### 10-07-2024

 Added a 'hobbies' page with no content for now; fixed issue with tabs on top of screen being inconsistent across pages.